 Day 2 – Feb.
 6, 2017 – (Monday): The Road to El Nido

 It was about 8:45 in the morning, and the air was crisp with a light gust from the east.
 It made the flowers -protected by a low, concrete encasement- sway to its rhythm.
-I spotted the driver holding a sign with Matthew’s name on it while he waited just a few yards away from the exit gates of the Puerto Princesa airport and chatted with him.
+I spotted the driver holding a sign with Matthew’s name on it while he waited just a few yards away from the Puerto Princesa airport exit gates and chatted with him.

-Just an hour ago, we had checked out at Subli and had taken a tricycle to meet Matthew and Johan for our van ride to El Nido.
-Matthew had arranged for the rides as well as our accommodations in that popular destination north of Puerto Princesa.
+Just an hour ago, we checked out at Subli and took a tricycle to meet Matthew and Johan for our van ride to El Nido.
+Matthew had arranged the rides and our accommodations in that popular destination north of Puerto Princesa.
 We would be out of the airport by 9:15 aboard a van that badly needed a new set of shock absorbers.

 D’ Lucky Garden Inn’s very eclectic landscaping left an impression on us.

-The very long (almost 5 hrs.) and tiring ride, mainly along the two-lane but cemented Puerto Princesa North Road, was uneventful except for a few stops where the driver loaded up on a few more passengers along the way to augment his earnings.
-There was a mandatory stop at an ‘agricultural checkpoint‘ where we bought some drinks from a nearby store.
+The very long (almost 5 hrs.) and tiring ride, mainly along the two-lane but cemented Puerto Princesa North Road, was uneventful except for a few stops where the driver loaded up on a few more passengers to augment his earnings.
+A mandatory stop was at an ‘agricultural checkpoint‘ where we bought some drinks from a nearby store.
 At kilometer 131, just along the highway, we had our lunch break at Elfredo’s Manokan & Seafood Restaurant in the sleepy municipality of Roxas.

 We would pass through undulating roads along the fringes of the municipalities of San Vicente and Taytay (the first capital of Palawan dating back to the Spanish colonial period and where the small Fort Santa Isabel – constructed in 1667- still stands until, on a small rotunda, we bade goodbye to the PPNR and veered west towards the Taytay-El Nido National Highway.

-Previews of what to expect in El Nido would manifest along the T-ENNH as the road got steeper while it followed the Malampaya River.
+Previews of what to expect in El Nido manifested along the T-ENNH as the road steepened as it followed the Malampaya River.
 Majestic views of a few islands would behold our eyes as soon as the van crested a steep hill.

 We finally arrived at the terminal in El Nido at about 3 PM, and a short tricycle ride (PHP 50 or USD) whisked us to our hotel’s downtown office along Calle Hama.

 A woman in her mid-20s with hints of Middle Eastern ancestry confirmed our reservations and radioed for 2 smaller tricycles to pick us up.
-She also gave some insights and impressions about the entire place and handed out a simple map of El Nido that included a list of massage parlors, bars, and restaurants nearby.
+She also gave some insights and impressions about the entire place and handed out a simple map of El Nido, including a list of massage parlors, bars, and restaurants nearby.

 Simple map guide in downtown El Nido, Palawan, provided by Caalan Beach Resort.

-The road that led to Caalan Beach Resort was too narrow -barely a meter wide in some areas- that on several occasions along the way, either our ride or the incoming one had to stop and give way to the other.
+The road leading to Caalan Beach Resort was too narrow—barely a meter wide in some areas—so on several occasions along the way, either our ride or the incoming one had to stop and give way to the other.

 We finally settled in our second-level room with a balcony that offered magnificent views of several islands in the bay, the immediate & largest one among them being Cadlao Island.